Overview: Why These Two Services Get Compared

 What's the difference between FastIndexing and Rapid URL Indexer?

-FastIndexing uses 8 parallel submission channels, several of which work without a Google Search Console connection.
-It operates on a pay-per-URL credit model starting at from €0,13/URL, down to €0,11 with volume, with no subscription and a conditional credit refund for technically blocked URLs.
+FastIndexing selects only the signals applicable to the URL and search engine from an up-to-eight-channel layer; paid non-GSC workflows remain available without a Search Console connection.
+It monitors status from D0 through D14, while the search engine decides outcome and timing.
+Pricing is Basic 30 / Refund-Protected 40 credits per eligible URL, with no subscription and a conditional credit refund for technically blocked URLs.
 Rapid URL Indexer is a separate established provider with its own technical stack and pricing structure.
 The channel details and exact terms differ between the two — a direct comparison requires checking both providers at the time you're evaluating.

 Which service is cheaper?